FangxuY/HKUST-CSIT-21Fall/README.md

   5. (updating)
 - 📫 How to reach me: fabiany0021@gmail.com
 - ✈️ More details about me can be found here: https://fangxuy.github.io/
-- 🤙 If this repository help you, why not give me a star?
-Thanks a lot!
 - 🚡 Any suggestions are welcomed!
 - 🆘 MOST IMPORTANT!
 Academic integrity, don't plagiarize!

-## 如果这个仓库有帮助到你！请给我一个star吧！
+- 🤙 If this repository help you, why not give me a star?
+Thanks a lot!